 About 400 to 500 cases of rhabdomyosarcoma occur in children in the United States each year.
 This cancer accounts for 3% of all cancers in children.
-Two thirds of these cancers are diagnosed in children younger than 7 years.
+Two thirds of these cancers are diagnosed in children younger than 7 years of age.
 The cancer is slightly more common among boys than girls and is more common among whites than blacks, mainly because it is less common among black girls.

 This cancer develops from cells that would normally develop into muscle cells.
-The cause is unknown.
+The cause of rhabdomyosarcoma is unknown.

-Although rhabdomyosarcoma can occur almost anywhere, it tends to occur in the following:
+Although rhabdomyosarcoma can occur almost anywhere, it tends to occur most often in the following: